What to Expect from the FPA Residency

 Have you ever wondered what exactly the FPA Residency is or what it entails?
 There isn’t much information out there about this mysterious program other than one week at Residency equates to 500 hours of CFP® experience.
 This is my experience.

 I went to the June 2017 Residency program in Denver, Colorado with no idea what I was getting myself into, other than the fact that I really needed the extra CFP® hours as my deadline was quickly approaching.
 I figured I could endure anything for five days to gain those 500 hours.

 Well, let me tell you, the program far exceeded any of my expectations.
 It was extremely challenging, but incredibly rewarding.
 I was forced out of my comfort zone (many times over) and built relationships with peers and mentors that I expect will last a lifetime.

-The program consists of a Director, Mentors and Residents.
-The Director facilitates the program, while the Mentors have a few different roles such as role-playing as clients, giving feedback to the Residents and working one-on-one with each team of Residents.
-The Mentors each come from many years of experience in the financial planning industry, and in the case of the June 2017 program, each Mentor owned their own firm.
+The program consists of a director, dentors and residents.
+The director facilitates the program, while the mentors have a few different roles such as role-playing as clients, giving feedback to the residents and working one-on-one with each team of residents.
+The mentors each come from many years of experience in the financial planning industry, and in the case of the June 2017 program, each mentor owned their own firm.

 After a quick icebreaker exercise with our small team, we were given our first case study to work on.
-Two of the Mentors would role-play as our clients for the duration of the week.
-The other two Mentors would show us how to successfully complete each part of the financial planning process – the discovery meeting, the information gathering/clarification meeting and the plan delivery meeting.
+Two of the mentors would role-play as our clients for the duration of the week.
+The other two mentors would role-play as Senior Advisors and would show us how to successfully complete each part of the financial planning process – the discovery meeting, the information gathering/clarification meeting and the plan delivery meeting.
 We had a short time to prepare before two members of each team would go in front of the room and attempt the same discovery meeting with the “clients”.